Almond Crusted Tilapiawith green beans and rice pilaf

 - Melt butter by microwaving for 30 seconds.

 - Bake for 12 to 15 minutes until almonds are golden brown.
 Again, if it's too hot to turn on the oven, melt the butter in a saute pan over medium-high heat.
-Pan fry fish for 4 minutes on each side until golden brown.
+Pan fry tofu for 4 minutes on each side until golden brown.
 You may have to do this in shifts, and you may need to add more butter between shifts.

 - Trim green beans if necessary (this is a great kids activity - give them a pair of scissors if they're not ready for a knife).
 Combine with 1 tbs.
 (2.5 ml) of water in a microwave safe bowl.
 Cover with a damp paper towel and microwave for 1 1/2 to 3 minutes depending on the thickness.

 - Toss green beans with butter and a squeeze of lemon juice.
 Season to taste with salt.

 - Check on tofu.
 Once it's golden, serve with lemon wedges and a side of rice pilaf and your quick and easy green beans.